Forien/foundryvtt-forien-unidentified-items/README.md

 Any issues, bugs, or feature requests are always welcome to be reported directly to the [Issue Tracker](https://github.com/ShoyuVanilla/FoundryVTT-Chat-Portrait/issues ), or using the [Bug Reporter Module](https://foundryvtt.com/packages/bug-reporter/).

+# License

+This package is under an [MIT license](LICENSE) and the [Foundry Virtual Tabletop Limited License Agreement for module development](https://foundryvtt.com/article/license/).

 ## Acknowledgements

 * Thanks to `Forien#2130` (discord contact)